tripal/tripal_analysis_expression/README.md

 You can use the quantification units administrative page to add or edit units on your quantification by Navigating to Tripal -> Extensions -> Protocol -> Quantification Units.
 All quantification instances appear in the table at the bottom of the admin page.
 Click 'Edit' to change the units for an individual quantification.

 You can also assign quantification units to **all unitless quantifications** using the Assign Units box.

+# Protocols

+Acquisition, Quantification, Array Design, and Assays all utilize protocols to describe them.
+Think of protocols as the **experimental design**, and Acquisitions, Quantifications, Array Designs, and Assays as the experiment following that experimental design.

+There is currently no support for inputting, or displaying, acquisitions, quantifications, or assays.
+The Expression module creates generic instances of these entities.

+**Protocol Descripton** - The protocol content types can be created by navigating to **Add Tripal Content->Protocol**.
+A protocol can be used to add extra detail to an experimental design.
+A protocol can be used to describe the assay, acquisition, and quantification steps of the experiment design.
+A protocol can also be used to further describe the array design content type.
+The fields of a protocol are:
+* **Protocol Name (must be unique - required)**
+* **Protocol Link (Required)** - A web address to a page that describes the protocol.
+* **Protocol Description** - A description of the protocol.
+* **Hardware Description** - A description of the wardware used in the protocol.
+* **Software Description** - A description of the software used in the protocol.
+* **Protocol Type (required)** - The protocol type can acquisition, array design, assay, or quantification.
+The user can also create new protocol types by inserting new CVterms into the protocol type CV.
+* **Publication** - A publication that describes the protocol.